sebps/elasticsetup/README.md

     await setup(host, index, settings, analyzer, normalizer, tokenizer, mapping, index) })()
 ```

+## Basic Authorization
+In order for the basic authorization to be properly handled by the lib http calls to the Elasticsearch cluster, the environment variable ELASTICSEARCH_AUTHORIZATION_TOKEN must be set to the base64 encoded value of "username:password" string.

 ## Reindexing data
 In case of data reindexing ( ie the name of the index containing the origin data passed as the last parameter to the setup method ) the following situation might occur :